Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Introduction

 \section{Introduction}

-\comment{I added the ``enabling responses'' part, OK? (just detection seems like it doesn't solve the problem) ---johnh 2019-12-05} \hang{OK --- hangguo 2019-12-05} Anomaly detection (AD), as known as one-class classification, is a popular strategy in detecting DDoS attacks and other types of network intrusion, enabling responses such as filtering. \comment{I'm not sure I buy this, that AD identifies good and defaults bad.
-I can also identify bad.
-You use the terms AD vs. misuse detection, but I don't believe those are the right terms.
-I suggest we identify both as AD, but AD can either identify good and default the rest bad, or identify bad and default the rest good.
-OK? ---johnh 2019-12-05} \hang{I see the confusion.
-I was trying to say one is AD, where the system is trained with only good and during detection, it identifies deviation from training as bad, similarity to training as good; the other should be called say binary classification where the system is trained with both good and bad; and during detection time, it identifies similarity to training good as good; and similarity to training bad as bad; I revised this para to clarify--- hangguo 2019-12-05} AD identifies malicious network traffic by profiling benign traffic and flagging traffic deviating from these benign profiles as malicious.
-AD thus implicitly assumes that one could profile all benign traffic patterns and infer the rest as malicious (closed world assumption \cite{data_mining}).
-Comparing to binary classification, another popular strategy in DDoS detection that profiles both benign and malicious traffic and look for traffic similar to these known malicious profiles, AD could identify both known and potentially unknown malicious traffic.
+Anomaly detection (AD) is a popular strategy in detecting DDoS attacks, enabling responses such as filtering.
+AD identifies malicious network traffic by profiling benign traffic and flagging traffic deviating from these benign profiles as malicious.
+AD thus assume one can profile all benign traffic patterns and infer the rest as malicious (the closed world assumption \cite{data_mining}).
+Comparing to binary classification, another popular strategy in DDoS detection that profiles both benign and malicious traffic and looks for traffic similar to these known malicious profiles, AD could identify both known and potentially unknown malicious traffic.